chuckmasterson/chuckmasterson.github.io/_posts/2019-09-17-on-anarchists-trains-babies.md

 two different grainers further back the train.
 Suddenly I was eating ice cream on a moving freight train and feeling like I was winning at life in the grandest way.

 The feeling didn’t last too long.
-This train was a rotten piece of junk, rarely breaking cracking miles an hour, stopping for no reason all the time.
+This train was a rotten piece of junk, rarely cracking twenty miles an hour, stopping for no reason all the time.
 At one point after dark it stopped on the mainline and cut air with a sudden violent PFFSHH!, and the engines took off down a spur line with the front half of the train, leaving me sitting there in the back half in the middle of nowhere and